Saturday, November 16, 2024

 The method seemed self-evident: load the cooker with onions and leave it.
 To make things even easier, I purchased frozen chopped onions.

+I plugged the little cooker outside because of the impending smell.
 After the onions had been in the pot for a while, I decided that perhaps I should look up directions.
 Putting onions in a slow cooker is new to me, but other people have been doing it for a long time.
 Therefore, I figured that if I was missing any crucial steps, a lot of other people had figured them out before me.
 Every guide said you should mix the onions with olive oil or butter (or something like that).
 Since my onions hadn't even thawed yet, my mistake was easy to fix.

-After several hours, I came outside to check on the pot.
+About five hours later, I checked on the onions.
+Would this work, or was I about to try to resell this dip warmer to get my $4 back?
 To my delight, the onions were slowly turning brown!
 But I should have stirred them once or twice.
 We had hot spots and cold spots, like when you put last night's lasagna in the microwave.
 After mixing the onions, I let them continue cooking while I made dinner.
 Based on the color, I probably could have let them cook even longer.

 When I tasted the first onions to come out of our miniature cooker, I thought I would never part with it.
 I was so happy, I didn't even mind that you can't take out the ceramic liner for cleaning.
 Even at this slightly premature stage, the onions had a beautiful deep golden color.
 And they tasted amazing.
 I froze some of them, and dumped the rest into supper.
 I probably added a lot more onions than good taste permits, but I didn't care.

 For those who are wondering, the rest of the recipe is pretty simple.
 Make a white sauce, or purchase it by the pint from the nearest purveyor of fried food.
 Then stir in frozen spinach, mixing until it's thawed and hot.
 Add seasonings and shredded cheese, stir until all is melted.
-Then pour it on pasta.
+Then pour it onto pasta.

 As much as I liked the result of slowly caramelizing onions, I was annoyed at the shrinkage.
 Before cooking, the onions nearly pushed the lid off the cooker.
-After they were done, they barely covered the bottom of it.
+But after they were done, they barely covered the bottom of it.
 I was initially annoyed that I would have to do a new batch of onions every time I wanted to use more than a tablespoon of them.
 Then I realized that no one required me to make these one small batch at a time.
 If I wanted to, I could use the big pot.

 You are looking at three 12-ounce packages of frozen chopped onions crammed into one pot.
 I had to mash the lid down a bit to close it.
-(For those who prefer metric alliums, we are cooking a generous kilo of onions.)
-I could have defrosted the onions in the microwave to let them cook faster, but I decided I would rather use up the slow cooker's time instead of my own.
+(For those who prefer metric alliums, we are cooking a generous kilo of them.)
+I could have defrosted the onions in the microwave to let them cook faster, but I decided I would rather use the slow cooker's time instead of my own.
 This timesaving strategy didn't quite work because I kept going outside to see if the onions were dark enough yet.

 After about 17 hours, the onions had taken on the rich brown color of an exquisite creation from a woodworker's shop.
 If you wanted to be extremely picky, you might have noted that the onions in the very center were slightly lighter than the rest.
 I could have prevented this by stirring this at least twice a day, but I didn't want to put in the effort.
 What's the point of a slow cooker if you can't plug it in and ignore it?